Laura6826/computer_infrastructure_assignments/README.md

 ## **Final Project**

+The final project required the `weather.sh` file (created as part of Task 07, to down load the daily, hourly weather file, for Athenry, from Met Éireann), to be automatically run at 10am each day, and for the downloaded data to be automatically pushed and saved to a GitHub repository.

 ### **Project Instructions**

-In this project, you will automate your weather.sh script to run daily and push the new data to your repository.
+In this project, you will automate your `weather.sh` script to run daily and push the new data to your repository.

 1. *Create a GitHub Actions Workflow: In your repository, create a folder called .github/workflows/ (if it doesn't already exist).
 Inside this folder, create a file called weather-data.yml.
 This file will define the GitHub Actions workflow.*